JoukjeKloosterman/Methods-Dino-Decline/sakamoto_method_phylogenetic/README.md

 # Phylogenetic GLMMs
-This directory contains all the scripts and raw data for the analysis of the phylogenetic GLMMs.
+This directory contains all the scripts, raw data and output for the analysis of the phylogenetic GLMMs.
 The data was downloaded from: [Sakamoto et al. (2021)](https://osf.io/uct2p/)

 The output data in [Short Analysis/003-DataPrepped](Short%20analysis/003-DataPrepped) and [Short Analysis/004-Output--MCMCglmm](Short%20analysis/004-Output--MCMCglmm) is the same as the data from the download, the data was too large to provide through GitHib.
 In both directories the commandline output can be found, as a way to show that the analysis worked.